A group from a map and orbit equivalence: An action of on

-\begin{Cor} Each pair of consecutive edges for the natural cyclic ordering, at any vertex $v$, is associated to exactly one ``cutting point" relation of Theorem \ref{CP-relations}. \end{Cor} \begin{proof} By the proof of Theorem \ref{CP-relations}, each ``cutting point" relation is associated to a cycle of the permutation $\delta$ or $\gamma$.
-From the proof of Lemma \ref{action1}, a cycle of the permutation $\delta$ or $\gamma$ is also associated to the iteration of $\Phi$ via conditions (E+), (E-).
-In term of the edges in $\Gamma_{\Phi}$, the cycle defines the following loop, given by the sequence of labeled edges:\\ \centerline{ $\Psi_{\zeta^{-1}(j)}, \;\Psi_{\gamma(\zeta^{-1}(j))}, \dots, \;\Psi_{\gamma^{k(j)-1}(\zeta^{-1}(j))},\; \Psi_{\overline{\delta^{k(j)-1}(j)}},\dots,\; \Psi_{\overline{\delta(j)}},\; \Psi_{\overline{j}},$} for each $j=1,\dots,2N$.
+\begin{Cor} To each pair of adjacent edges, for the natural cyclic ordering of Proposition \ref{cyclicorder}, at any vertex $v$, there is exactly one ``cutting point" relation of Theorem \ref{CP-relations} defined by this pair. \end{Cor} \begin{proof} By the proof of Theorem \ref{CP-relations}, each ``cutting point" relation is associated to a cycle of the permutation $\delta$ or $\gamma$.
+From the proof of Lemma \ref{action1}, a cycle of the permutation $\delta$ or $\gamma$ is also associated to the orbit of a cutting point $z_j$ under $\Phi$ via conditions (E+), (E-).
+In term of the edges in $\Gamma_{\Phi}$, the cycle defines the following loop, given by the sequence of labeled edges: $\Psi_{\zeta^{-1}(j)}, \;\Psi_{\gamma(\zeta^{-1}(j))}, \dots, \;\Psi_{\gamma^{k(j)-1}(\zeta^{-1}(j))},\; \Psi_{\overline{\delta^{k(j)-1}(j)}},\dots,\; \Psi_{\overline{\delta(j)}},\; \Psi_{\overline{j}},$\\ for each $j=1,\dots,2N$, see Figure \ref{Cv0}.
 The two edges labeled $\Psi_{\zeta^{-1}(j)}$ and $\Psi_j$ are adjacent by definition of $\zeta$.
-Moreover, since the cycles of the permutations are disjoint, each pair of consecutive edges is associated to exactly one ``cutting point" relation. \end{proof} \begin{Rm} Any vertex $v \in V(\Gamma_{\Phi})$ is contained in a compact set ${\cal{C}}_v$ defined by the union of the loops associated to the pairs of adjacent edges in Corollary \ref{loops} (see Figure \ref{Cv0} for ${\cal{C}}_{v_0}$).
-The extreme points of the compact set ${\cal{C}}_{v_0}$ correspond to vertices of type (ii-v), the other vertices are of type (i) according to Lemma \ref{vertexInterval}. \end{Rm}
+Moreover, since the cycles of the permutations are disjoint, each pair of consecutive edges is associated to exactly one ``cutting point" relation. \end{proof} \begin{Rm} Any vertex $v \in V(\Gamma_{\Phi})$ is contained in a compact set ${\cal{C}}_v$ defined by the union of the loops associated to the pairs of consecutive edges in Corollary \ref{loops} (see Figure \ref{Cv0} for ${\cal{C}}_{v_0}$).
+The set ${\cal{C}}_{v_0}$ is based at $v_0$ and the vertices at local maximal distance from $v_0$ are vertices of type {\it(ii-$\mathscr{V}$)}, that we will call the extreme vertices of ${\cal{C}}_{v_0}$.
+The other vertices are of type $(i)$ according to Lemma \ref{vertexInterval}.
+Indeed, the extreme vertices above are the first one, starting from $v_0$, for which an identification of Definition \ref{graph} can occur. \end{Rm}